DaniSanchezSantolaya/RNN-customer-behavior/planning-progress.md

 Pick the most relevant papers, and prepare a small presentation for them.

-Implement RNN using the deltas instead the products in every moment.
+Implement RNN using the deltas instead the products in every moment, still with fixed sequence length

 # 16 February - 22 February